Perf/linux-after-install/README.md

 ## Notes

 - Scripts are primarily designed for Kubuntu but should work on most Ubuntu-based distributions
-- Each installation step is interactive and can be skipped
+- Each (almost) installation step is interactive and can be skipped
 - System configuration changes can be customized during installation
 - All scripts include safety checks and error handling
-- DNS configuration scripts are mutually exclusive - choose one approach
+- Configuration files are provided for various tools and applications

 ## Contributing